didomi/redux-orm-angular/README.md

 const orm = new ORM();
 orm.register(Post);

+ORM.angularConfig = {
+    instance: orm,
+    stateKey: 'data',
-ORM.instance = orm; // Add this line to your project
+}; // Add this object to your project
 ```

-That instance of the ORM is used by the `selectData` function to create a session and query the ORM.
+That instance of the ORM is used by the `selectData` function to create a session on the `stateKey` from the state and query the ORM.

 **Warning:** Do not skip this step as it is required for the helper function to work correctly.
-An exception will be thrown if `ORM.instance` is not set correctly.
+Exceptions will be thrown if it `ORM.angularConfig` is not set correctly.

 ### Import `selectData`